Introduction to Linear and Logistic Regression Models

 - have a thorough conceptual understanding of linear and logistic regression;

 - appreciate the common threads running through these methods, including stratified analysis, different options for handling explanatory variables, and concepts such as confounding and interaction;

 - have a working knowledge of the Stata commands to run these models, and a thorough understanding of the output generated from such a package;

 - know the basis on which analytical strategy and model choice is made, and how the results should be interpreted.

 Those analysing data from medical, epidemiological, and health services research, who have used simple methods such as t-tests and chi-square tests, but who now wish to use multivariable methods to control confounding, accommodate interaction, and increase statistical power.

-Prerequisites: Knowledge of statistical methods and their implementation in Stata of at least the level achieved in the 'Introduction to Statistics’ short course.
+Prerequisites: Participants should have knowledge of statistical methods and their implementation in Stata of at least the level achieved in the 'Introduction to Statistics' short course.